nodejs/node-v0.x-archive/doc/api/fs.markdown

 The kernel ignores the position argument and always appends the data to the end of the file.

+Warning: when using the flag `'w'`, the file is truncated instantly, but it may only be written to many event loop ticks later.
+Any attempt to read from the file until then will return no data and no error.

 ## fs.openSync(path, flags, [mode])

 Synchronous version of `fs.open()`.